-Timothy Snediker is a doctoral candidate in the Department of Religious Studies, specializing in philosophy of religion.
-He also reads avidly in the areas of psychoanalysis, political theology, black studies, and non-philosophy.
+Timothy Snediker is a doctoral candidate in the Department of Religious Studies, specializing in continental philosophy of religion, the history of Christianity, and political theology.
+He also reads avidly in the areas of critical theory, psychoanalysis, and Black studies.

 In his spare time, Snediker thinks and writes about police.